rahulse10/Introduction_to_GIS/2. Cartography/README.md

 # 2. Cartography
-In this section we learned about various cartographic techniques and principles
+In this section we learned about various cartographic techniques and principles.

 ## Maps Produced